skatejs/bore/README.md

 ### `mount(htmlOrNode)`

-The mount function takes a string and converts it to a node, or a node directly and returns a wrapper around
+The mount function takes a node, or a string - and converts it to a node - and returns a wrapper around it.

 ```js
 import { mount, h } from 'mole';